micseydel/tinker-starter-vault/Recommended Tinkering.md

 - "Remind me to sift the litter box"
 	- ![[Reminders]]
 	- ![[Notification Center]]
+		- (tempted to click once the box appears? try it! what happened?)
 - [[Example Now Note|Example "Now" Note]] (kind of like a dashboard)

 # Example screenshots (SPOILERS)